-Long story short – these pickups are brimming with that classic ‘60s tone that made the Stratocaster a legend in the rock world!
-Fender’s Custom Shop ’69 Stratocaster pickups were designed to produce one of the most signature and sought after sounds in popular music history – the thick, punchy late ‘60s blues rock tone that ruled the era and can still be heard in today’s modern records as well.
-Because of the transparency and clarity created by unique coil wind and magnet stricter, the Custom Shop ’69 pickup design works extremely well with pedals, allowing the end frequencies to stand our without degrading the high end one bit.
+Long story short – this set is brimming with that classic ‘60s tone that made the Stratocaster a legend in the rock world!
+Fender’s Custom Shop ’69 Stratocaster pickups were designed to produce one of the most signature and sought-after sounds in popular music history – the thick, punchy late ‘60s blues rock tone that ruled the era and can still be heard in today’s modern records as well.
+Because of the transparency and clarity created by unique coil wind and magnet stricter, the Custom Shop ’69 pickup design works extremely well with pedals, allowing the high-end frequencies to stand out without degrading the high end one bit.
 Think Eric Clapton, Jimi Hendrix or even David Gilmour.
 These pickups have a typical scooped mid tone with very clear top along with a well-balanced lower end.
 The transparency of the tone in particular along with the fairly low output makes these pickups ideal for keeping your sound clean when called for.
 It’s no surprise that Fender remains firm in their support of the Strat’s classic sound as the search for the tones that defined an era are still as popular as ever!